Weimar: By rail

 Weimar is connected by the Thuringian Railway to Leipzig in the east and to Frankfurt/Kassel in the west.
 Furthermore, there are some regional railways to Gera via Jena and to Kranichfeld via Bad Berka.
 Today, there are long-distance trains to Frankfurt via Erfurt and Fulda and to Dresden via Leipzig and regional trains to Göttingen and Eisenach via Erfurt, to Halle via Naumburg, to Altenburg, Glauchau, Zwickau and Greiz via Jena and Gera and to Kranichfeld.
-When the new Erfurt–Leipzig/Halle high-speed railway will open (in 2015), Weimar will be disconnected from the German long-distance train network.
-However the regional train service will be augmented to connect Weimar with ICE-stops in Erfurt, Halle and Leipzig.
+After the new Erfurt–Leipzig/Halle high-speed railway was opened in 2015, Weimar was disconnected from the German long-distance train network.
+However the regional train service are augmented to connect Weimar with ICE-stops in Erfurt, Halle and Leipzig.

 In freight transport exists an intermodal terminal in Vieselbach (Güterverkehrszentrum/GVZ) with connection to rail and Autobahn, 15 km west of Weimar.

 By road

 Weimar is located at the Bundesautobahn 4 (Frankfurt–Dresden).
 Furthermore, there are two federal roads to Erfurt and Jena (Bundesstraße 7) and to Rudolstadt and Kölleda (Bundesstraße 85) as well as some regional roads to Sömmerda, Oßmannstedt and Magdala.
 A bypass road around Weimar was built in the 2000s in the north and west; the eastern and southern continuation are in discussion, but not in definite planning because of some difficulties in routing.